vovsyannikov/vovsyannikov/README.md

 </div>

 ### 👨 About Me:
-I am a mobile developer focusing primarily on iOS but also learning Android Development using Jetpack Compose
+I am a mobile developer focusing primarily on iOS but also learning Android / Kotlin Multiplatform development with Jetpack Compose

 #### Current tech stack: